hanzala-sohrab/faq-bot/README.md

 # rasa-server
 Server to perform NLU and NLP on incoming WhatsApp messages

+## Tools & Technologies used
+1. Python 3.8.13
+2. Rasa

 ## Steps to run locally
 1. Clone this repo
     ```sh